jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 -   xf86-input-wacom-0.10.9 or later

 The *MapToOutput* parameter maps the wacom tablet to a specific screen.
-This only applies for [XRandR](http://www.x.org/wiki/Projects/XRandR) configurations, not to NVIDIA TwinView.
-If you don't use the NVIDIA binary driver, you have a XRandR configuration and can go ahead.
 *MapToOutput* takes an output name as parameter and then adjusts the coordinate transformation matrix to the screen size of that output.
 The monitor names can be obtained with the *xrandr* tool (e.g. *VGA1*).
 To